An Alphabet of History

 Cover of “The Sea Fogs”, Western Classics #1

 Paul Elder & Company is not generally known for “fine press,” but the 1907 series The Western Classics certainly qualifies.
 In my opinion, these are the highest-quality books that Paul Elder ever published.
-The set consists of four novels printed on fine Italian paper, high-quality bindings and handsome slipcases, each in a limited edition of 1000.
-The format is the consistent, but each book has its own design and is set in a different typeface.
+The set consists of four novels printed on fine Fabriano paper, bound in heavy beveled boards and vellum spines, with handsome slipcases, each in a limited edition of 1000.
+The format is the consistent, but each book has its own design and is set in a different typeface: Caslon 471, Bookman, Cheltenham Wide, and Scotch Roman.

 The Sea Fogs